leoshimo/vrs/tools/visuals/README.md

 npm test
 ```

-The browser checks build the production site beneath `/vrs/`, inspect all five
+The browser checks build the production site beneath `/vrs/`, inspect all four
 pages in light/dark at six widths in Chromium and WebKit, and exercise navigation,
 copying, reduced motion, no JavaScript, missing WebGL, and README banner proportions.
 Screenshots and the report go into ignored `tools/visuals/artifacts/`.